• Skip to primary navigation

 Veggie-Bean-Chili

-After soaking the herbs and spices in beer, you simply need to saute the veggies, add the spice-beer mix along with the canned tomatoes, tomato paste and beans.
+After soaking the herbs and spices in beer, you simply need to saute the veggies and add the spice-beer mix along with the canned tomatoes, tomato paste, and beans.

-Make a lettuce salad and some Homemade Cornbread and you won’t be disappointed!
+Make a lettuce salad and some Homemade Cornbread while it simmers for an hour, and you’re ready for dinner.

 Veggie Bean Chili

-I’d love to hear your feedback in the comments below for this Vegetarian Bean Chili!
-If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!
+I’d love to hear your feedback for this Vegetarian Bean Chili in the comments below!
+If you have a photo, post it on my Facebook page and tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 Veggie Bean Chili